What is hormonal therapy?

 Aromatase inhibitors (AIs)

-Aromatase inhibitors (AIs) are the main hormonal therapy used for women who have been through the menopause.
-They stop oestrogen being made in the fatty tissue.
+Aromatase inhibitors (AIs) are the main hormonal therapy drugs used if you have been through the menopause.
+They stop oestrogen being made in the fatty tissue, muscles and in the glands above the kidneys (adrenal glands).
+Your cancer doctor may prescribe an AI such as anastrozole, letrozole or exemestane.
+You take AIs daily as a tablet.

 Your bone health

-Ovarian suppression or ablation
+Ovarian suppression or removing the ovaries (ablation)

 • Ovarian suppression